Stanley Cup Odds: Latest Odds To Win The 2026 Stanley Cup

 Stanley Cup Favourites

-Favourites to win the Stanley Cup include the Edmonton Oilers, Colorado Avalanche, and Las Vegas Golden Knights from the Western Conference.
-In the East, we are watching the Boston Bruins, Toronto Maple Leafs, and the Tampa Bay Lightning.
+Favourites to win the Stanley Cup include the Colorado Avalanche, Edmonton Oilers, Dallas Stars, and Las Vegas Golden Knights from the Western Conference.
+In the East, we are watching the Carolina Hurricanes, Florida Panthers, and Tampa Bay Lightning.
 Here's a breakdown of each of these NHL teams.

 Western Conference Stanley Cup Favourites